wookey-project/wookeypedia/sphinx/source/ewok/syscalls/sys_cfg.rst

 """"""""""""""""""""

 .. note::
-   Syncrhonous syscall, executable only in main thread mode
+   Synchronous syscall, executable only in main thread mode

 It is possible to declare a device as voluntary mapped (field ``map_mode`` of the *device_t* structure.
 This field can be set to the following values: